Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 First wave of priority grants

-During the first 14 days grants are available, the new grant program will award funds to entertainment venues facing the largest revenue drops.
+During the first 14 days grants were available, the new grant program awarded funds to entertainment venues facing the largest revenue drops.
 To qualify for a first priority grant, your business must have seen a 90% or greater revenue loss between April 1 and December 31, 2020, when compared to the same period in 2019.

 Second wave of priority grants

-In a second 14-day period, grants will be awarded to businesses that have seen at least a 70% drop in revenue between April 1 and December 31, 2020, when compared to the same period in 2019.
+In a second 14-day period, grants were awarded to businesses that have seen at least a 70% drop in revenue between April 1 and December 31, 2020, when compared to the same period in 2019.

 Don't qualify for a priority grant?
-After the first 28 days of the program, the SBA will open up the program to other businesses affected by COVID-19.
+After the first 28 days of the program, the SBA opened up the program to other businesses affected by COVID-19.
 Because the stimulus doesn't allow the SBA to issue more than 80% of funds in the first two waves of priority grants, funds aren't expected to run out before then.
-Yet prepare to apply as soon as you're eligible: Grant programs historically run out of funding quickly.

 Small employer grants

-The SBA is setting aside $2 billion in grants to businesses with up to 50 full-time employees.
-The catch is that after 60 days, the funds will be available to all other businesses.
-If you own a smaller business, apply as soon as you can to avoid competing with larger businesses.
+The SBA set aside $2 billion in grants to businesses with up to 50 full-time employees.
+The catch was that after 60 days, the funds will be available to all other businesses.
+Large venues and museums that received grants, like the Museum of Modern Art in New York City, are part of the reason why this program ran out of funding so quickly.

 You and your business must meet several sets of requirements to be eligible for the SVO grant program.